cuiyongbo/hello-world/my_wiki/computer_glossary/thread_vs_process.rst

 If you’re a science fiction fan, you might think of parallel universes; the forking operation creates a fork in the timeline, and you end up with two universes (the two processes) existing independently.
-Luckily, the processes are able to determine whether they are the original or the child (by looking at the return value of the :meth:`fork` function), so they can act differently.
+Luckily, the processes are able to determine whether they are the original or the child (by looking at the return value of the fork function), so they can act differently.
 (If they couldn’t, what would be the point, really?
 Both processes would do the same job, and you would just bog down your computer.)

 In a forking server, a child is forked off for every client connection.
 The parent process keeps